Northern Virginia Gang Task Force Comprehensive Gang Assessment

 The Northern Virginia Gang Task Force (NVGTF), a multi-discipline and multi-jurisdictional partnership to impact gang activity in Northern Virginia, released a comprehensive gang assessment spanning five years of information compiled on overall crime, gang crime, and school data.
 The assessment followed the OJJDP Comprehensive Gang Model, a structured, multi-pronged strategy to specifically define the problem of gangs in a given area.
 The comprehensive assessment is the first of its kind nationally, documenting the impact of gangs and gang crime in Northern Virginia.
 The assessment is not a strategy, but it is a necessary step to assess where current initiatives are focused and provide a framework which can be used to further develop programs going forward.

-Read the Spring 2014 issue of the Alexandria Gang Prevention Community Task Force newsletter.
+Read the Summer 2015 issue of the Alexandria Gang Prevention Community Task Force newsletter.

 Prevención de la explotación sexual de menores Las palabras explotación evocan una cantidad de reacciones y sentimientos.
 Quizás una de las más devastadores es el silencio, nuestra incapacidad o falta de disposición como sociedad a hablar de este problema horrendo.